OreAdebiyi14/CA1--Software-Quality-Handbook/docs/code_reviews.md

 ---

 ## 2. Best Practices for Reviewers
-*The aim for this is to provide a clear guideline for any team to ensure constructive and efficient reviews.*
+*Aim: Provide a clear guideline for any team to ensure constructive and efficient reviews.*

 **Delivery & Feedback:**
 - Be respectful and focus on only the code not the person coding.